tetafro/clickhouse-cluster/README.md

     ('2020-01-03 13:00:00', 103, 'view');
 ```

-Check data from current shard
+Check data from the current shard
 ```sql
 SELECT * FROM company_db.events;
 ```